Simon-Brandt/ShellArgparser/README.md

 As you can see, there are three sections in the code that are specific to the argparser.
 The accession at the end only serves us to gain insights into the values of the arguments and are not necessary to include&mdash;you would replace this by the actual workings of your script.

 The first section sets argparser-specific [environment variables](#environment-variables) to optimize the visual output, which we'll investigate later.
 Then, the arguments are defined, and finally, the argparser is called.
 This call is central to the script as it is the line that runs the argparser.
-So, most simply, from your Bash script whose command-line arguments you want to be parsed, the main thing you need to do is to `source` the argparser ([sourcing](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-source "gnu.org &rightarrow; Bash Builtins &rightarrow; source") means in-place execution without forking):
+So, most simply, from your Bash script whose command-line arguments you want to be parsed, the main thing you need to do is to [`source`](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-source "gnu.org &rightarrow; Bash Builtins &rightarrow; source") the argparser (sourcing means in-place execution without forking):

 ```bash
 source argparser -- "$@"
 ```

 Shells other than Bash require a slightly different approach, the [standalone usage](#standalone-usage) in a pipe, but most things still hold for this case.
-As a result of the argparser's configurability (see below), it is necessary to give cour script's command line after a double hyphen, *e.g.*, using `-- "$@"`.
+As a result of the argparser's configurability (see below), it is necessary to give cour script's command line after a double hyphen, *i.e.*, using `-- "$@"`.

 Alternatively to `source`, but not recommended for the lack of the command's clearness, you could use the synonymous [dot operator](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-_002e "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; dot operator") inherited from the Bourne shell (which cannot run the argparser, which is a Bash script!):